PolymeshAssociation/polymesh-tools/docs/operator/README.md

 ## Getting the Polymesh Node Software

-Both sentry and operator nodes use the same binary and only differ in the parameters used to run them.
+Both non-operator and operator nodes use the same binary and only differ in the parameters used to run them.

 There are a number of ways to get and deploy the node binary: